Dzmitry-Dziaruzhyn/test-import/README.md

-1. Use absolute file path
+Please use absolute file path
-2. Use command "composer require dzmitrydziaruzhyn/import" to install module